Only when you can be extremely pliable and soft can you be extremely hard and strong.

-Flexibility (or call it pliability or openness) helps us deal with everything the market likes to throw our way — uncertainty, loss, change,…
+Flexibility (pliability or openness) helps us deal with everything the market likes to throw our way — uncertainty, losses, change, etc.

 Therefore, flexibility is a quality that invites peace.
-It is an art, and like all arts, with practice, you can become exceptionally good at it.
+You can see it as an art, and like all arts, with practice, you can become exceptionally good at it.

 If you notice what happens when you’re telling yourself a story about what’s happening, you’ll see that you are at the center of it all.

-You’re telling yourself how so-and-so did this, how that happened, how it should have been, and so on, and how all of this is affecting you — you are at the center of this movie playing in your mind.
+You’re telling yourself how so-and-so happened, how it should have been, and so on… and how all of this is affecting you.
+You are at the center of this movie playing in your mind.

-It’s natural to think this way… there’s nothing wrong with that.
-But many of our difficulties arise from this self-centered view of the world.
+It’s natural to think this way, it’s natural to be like that, but many of our difficulties as traders arise from this self-centered mode of perception and being.

-When you interpret things as they relate to you, by extension you are stuck in a dualistic worldview that isn’t always helpful.
+When we are constantly interpreting things through this self-referencing lens, by extension we are stuck in a dualistic worldview that isn’t always helpful.

 There’s you here at the center of it all and there’s the market there, and you’re here perceiving every action or reaction as good or bad based on how they relate to you.